-Family Fields that are Updated While Importing Data from Exida
+Family Fields that are Updated While Importing Data from Exida - V3 Loops

 This topic maps the exSILentia fields with the corresponding Family Fields that gets updated when you import data from Exida.
+This topic shows the mapping for V3 loops.